 - And lots more…

-Norton has the best set of additional features out of any antivirus software in 2022.
+Norton has the best additional features of any antivirus software in 2023.
 The password manager is one of the best that comes bundled with an antivirus.
 The parental controls are excellent, the optimization tools are really useful and easy to use, and the dark web protection is better than that offered by most other antiviruses.

 Norton has a huge range of plans, all of which are worth exploring — especially the LifeLock plans (US customers only) that include advanced identity theft tools such as credit monitoring, identity theft insurance, social security and driver’s license monitoring, and much more.